AGNC Investment Corp. (AGNC) Shares Up Despite Recent Market Volatility

 AGNC’s Market Performance

 The stock of AGNC Investment Corp.
-(AGNC) has seen a -3.51% decrease in the past week, with a -10.38% drop in the past month, and a 7.21% gain in the past quarter.
-The volatility ratio for the week is 2.21%, and the volatility levels for the past 30 days are at 2.20% for AGNC.
-The simple moving average for the last 20 days is -5.54% for AGNC stock, with a simple moving average of -0.89% for the last 200 days.
+(AGNC) has seen a 2.08% increase in the past week, with a -6.08% drop in the past month, and a 10.08% gain in the past quarter.
+The volatility ratio for the week is 1.94%, and the volatility levels for the past 30 days are at 2.20% for AGNC.
+The simple moving average for the last 20 days is -3.13% for AGNC stock, with a simple moving average of 0.23% for the last 200 days.

 Analysts’ Opinion of AGNC

-Barclays, on the other hand, stated in their research note that they expect to see AGNC reach a price target of $9, previously predicting the price at $12.
-The rating they have provided for AGNC stocks is “Overweight” according to the report published on October 27th, 2022.
+Many brokerage firms have already submitted their reports for AGNC stocks, with JP Morgan repeating the rating for AGNC by listing it as a “Overweight.”
+The predicted price for AGNC in the upcoming period, according to JP Morgan is $12.50 based on the research report published on March 08th of the current year 2023.

-Keefe Bruyette gave a rating of “Outperform” to AGNC, setting the target price at $13.25 in the report published on June 09th of the previous year.
+Barclays gave a rating of “Overweight” to AGNC, setting the target price at $9 in the report published on October 27th of the previous year.

-During the last 5 trading sessions, AGNC fell by -3.51%, which changed the moving average for the period of 200-days by -12.86% in comparison to the 20-day moving average, which settled at $11.27.
-In addition, AGNC Investment Corp. saw 3.48% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AGNC rose by +2.08%, which changed the moving average for the period of 200-days by -7.76% in comparison to the 20-day moving average, which settled at $11.11.
+In addition, AGNC Investment Corp. saw 4.44% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading